neilw4/OMiN/progress_reports/2014-10-09/report.md

 - Read more papers on security and encryption

 # Goals for next week
-- start to make design decision
+- context survey - references for security
+- context survey - ID based encryption
+- context survey - fix references
-- justify design decisions
+- design decisions

 # Topics for discussion
 - Is context survey OK?